smakhnist/trade-enrichment-assignment/README.md

 which performance is always O(n) and cut out only the necessary part of the line.
 See EfficientStructuresTradeEnrichmentService#processLine for impl details.

-#### 4. Quick (QuickTradeEnrichmentService) is the fastest solution and comprises all the above solutions optimizations (ReadWriteSplit, EfficientStructures)
+#### 4. Quick (QuickTradeEnrichmentService) is the fastest solution and comprises improvement techniques from both ReadWriteSplit, EfficientStructures solutions
 `curl POST --form file="@./trade.csv" -X POST http://localhost:8080/api/v1/enrich-quick`

 This solution gives us ~**450%** performance improvement compared to the naive version.